alexgolec/tda-api/docs/streaming.rst

 Setting Quality of Service
 --------------------------

-By default, the stream's update frequency is set to 750ms.
+By default, the stream's update frequency is set to 1000ms.
 The frequency can be increased by calling the ``quality_of_service`` function and passing an appropriate ``QOSLevel`` value.

-.. automethod:: tda.streaming.StreamClient.quality_of_service
+.. automethod:: tda.streaming::StreamClient.quality_of_service
-.. autoclass:: tda.streaming.StreamClient.QOSLevel
+.. autoclass:: tda.streaming::StreamClient.QOSLevel
   :members:
   :undoc-members: